Book Series Studia Traditionis Theologiae, vol. 67

 Translation

-Allegoriae and the Explanatio of the Literal Meaning of the Tabernacle
+Allegories on the Tabernacle and Explanation of the Literal Meaning of the Tabernacle

-Chapter Three: The Tabernacle, Ark, Table and Menorah in the Liber exceptionum; The Menorah in Sermones centum 81; and The Table in Sermones centum 95
+Chapter Three.
+The Tabernacle, Ark, Table and Menorah in the Liber exceptionum, The Menorah in Sermones centum 81, The Table in Sermones centum 95

 Introduction